Toyota Crown Hardtop SL (1969)

 Road testing the Toyota Crown Hardtop SL

 The Crown Hardtop is a model with a fashionable hardtop coupe body mounted on the same perimeter frame as the sedan.
 The roofline is 25mm lower than the sedan, and the overall length is slightly shorter.
 The front end styling also gives a different impression from the sedan, with rectangular headlamps and large sidelights that wrap around to the sides.
 The hardtop comes in two types: the standard model and the sporty SL.
-The SL is equipped with the same M-B type engine (twin SU carburetors, 125ps/5800rpm) as the Crown S, has a firm suspension, and is equipped with standard front servo-operated disc brakes.
-Two transmissions are available: a four-speed floor shift and a three-speed Toyoglide.
-The model we tested was the SL with a four-speed manual gearbox (priced at 1.2 million yen).
+The SL is equipped with the same M-B type engine (twin SU carburetors, 125ps/5800rpm) as the Crown S, has a firmer suspension, and is equipped with standard front servo-operated disc brakes.
+Two transmissions are available: a 4-speed floor shift and a three-speed Toyoglide.
+The model we tested was the SL with a 4-speed manual gearbox (priced at 1.2 million yen).

-At the same time, this engine is extremely flexible, producing a large torque output of over 15kgm over a wide range, from around 1500 to 5800rpm.
-In top gear, it accelerates very smoothly and quietly from 30km/h (just over 1000rpm) without knocking, and the throttle response is particularly good from around 2500 to 5500rpm, and it responds sharply just by resting the weight of your foot on the pedal, rather than pressing down hard.
-In English, a smooth six-cylinder engine is described as a “silky six,” and this engine is truly worthy of such praise.
-When we first received the car, it had been driven about 750km as mentioned above, and the engine and gear shift lever were quite stiff.
-However, when we tried the same car again about ten days later, it had already traveled 2,000km, the engine was completely run in, and it felt lighter, almost like a different car.
-Even in our experience with the C/G Corona Mark II Hardtop, Toyota cars seem to be extremely tight at first, but after 1,500-2,000km they seem to break in quickly.
-Therefore, considering the car’s mileage when the data was collected at Yatabe, it can be said that the car had not yet demonstrated its full potential.
+At the same time, this engine is extremely flexible, producing a large torque output of over 15kgm over a wide range, from around 1500rpm up to 5800rpm.
+In top gear, it accelerates smoothly, quietly, and without knocking from as low as 30km/h (just over 1000rpm).
+The throttle response is particularly good from around 2500rpm to 5500rpm, and it responds sharply just by resting the weight of your foot on the pedal, rather than consciously pressing down.
+In English, a smooth six-cylinder engine is often described as a “silky six,” and this engine is truly worthy of such praise.
+As noted earlier, the car had only been driven about 750km when we first received it, and the engine and gear shift lever were quite stiff.
+However, when we tested the same car again ten days later, it had accumulated about 2,000km, and the engine was completely run in, feeling lighter and more responsive, almost like a different car.
+From our experience with the C/G Corona Mark II Hardtop, Toyota cars often seem to be extremely tight at first, but then loosen up quickly after 1,500-2,000km.
+For this reason, considering the car’s mileage when the we collected data at Yatabe, it can be said that the car was not yet demonstrating its full potential.

 The Hardtop SL’s 4-speed floor-shift gearbox is the same as that in the Crown S. The gear ratios are appropriate for the power and weight, but even with this flexible engine, it is difficult to start from second gear unless you slip the clutch quite a bit.
 The practical maximum speeds in the first three gears are 45, 75, and 115km/h (equivalent to 6000rpm each).
 The synchro is extremely powerful, the shift stroke is short, and the shift action, which was initially stiff, became much easier after 2,000km of driving.